ros2/rmw_zenoh/README.md

     ```

 ## Security
 Security is available in `rmw_zenoh` by means of access control, authentication and encryption.
-A `jazzy` port of the `zenoh_security_tools` package which contains a script to generate Zenoh configs with security configured along with documentation on its usage is [underway](https://github.com/ros2/rmw_zenoh/pull/661).
+The [zenoh_security_tools](./zenoh_security_tools/) package contains a script to generate Zenoh configs with security configured along with documentation on its usage.

 ## Logging